zatakon/vevor_heater_control/README.md

 Anyway, feel free to make "pull requests" for anything you add to the code please.

-## 7. Ready to Use Device
+## 7. Ready to Use Device - canceled
-In case there would be interest in the units which could be used as replacements for basic ones, I am open to this option.
+~~In case there would be interest in the units which could be used as replacements for basic ones, I am open to this option.
 But even if I don't need to earn money on this, the units would be comparable in price to the whole diesel heater.
-But if approximately 60 USD + shipping would make sense for you, feel free to contact me or join the project.
+But if approximately 60 USD + shipping would make sense for you, feel free to contact me or join the project.~~

-Edit 22.10.2025: There were a couple of requests for that.
+~~Edit 22.10.2025: There were a couple of requests for that.
 I will try to produce a batch of ~20 pieces in the second half of November.
 But my plans are rarely going according to plan.
-If I manage, I will add a small display, temperature sensor, buttons, and low power mode.
+If I manage, I will add a small display, temperature sensor, buttons, and low power mode.~~

+**Edit 1.11.2025:** I investigated all possible ways to provide ready-to-use boards.
+Unfortunately, CE certification is (really) expensive, and there is no legal way to sell such devices without it.
+Therefore, **ready-made PCBs will not be available.**

 j.meindl@seznam.cz